JRL-CARI-CNR-UNIBS/installation/git_useful_commands.md

   git push
   ```
 Note: ```git add -A``` adds all the modified files for the commit.
 It is recommended to create consistent and scoped commits to retrieve a commit in the future.
-To do so, it is usually necessary to add only some files or even parts of a file:
+To do so, it is usually necessary to add only some files or even parts of a file.
+To this end, you may want to use:

   ```git add <filename>  ``` only adds the specified file

   ```git add -p <filename>  ``` opens a window that asks you if you want to add chunks of the file

 ### Get files from online repository <a name="pull"></a>